sarika002/TypesScript-tutorial/README.md

 # Introduction

 A TypeScript file cannot be run directly by the browser.It has to be compiled to convert it into a JavaScript file.

+# Steps to Create a TypeScript file

+step 1: Create a simple TypeScript File on your favourite Editor(for e.g. Visual Studio Code) Step 2: Save it as .ts extension
+Step